-A firewall or “web application firewall” (WAF for short) is your first line of defense: this will prevent hackers from accessing your website and causing harm.
+A firewall or 'web application firewall' (WAF for short) is your first line of defense, and will prevent hackers from accessing your website and causing harm.

 You want your WAF to be able to block three types of hacks:

-WordFence does all of these very well and is available for reasonable $99/year (or even less if you purchase more licenses for multiple years at a time).
+Wordfence does all of these very well, and is available for a reasonable $99 a year (or even less if you purchase more licenses for multiple years at a time).

 .htaccess file provided.
 You may need to wait a couple of minutes for the changes to take effect.

-WordFence puts its WAF by default into “learning mode” so it can understand your site.
+Wordfence puts its WAF by default into 'learning mode', so it can understand your site.
 It’s recommended to keep learning mode on for a week before setting the Firewall Status to Enabled and Protecting.
-The default settings should be fine for the rest of the Firewall options, although you may wish to head to the Brute Force Protection tab and decrease the number of wrong password attempts allowed, and time period these wrong attempts are counted over.
+The default settings should be fine for the rest of the Firewall options -- although you may wish to head to the Brute Force Protection tab and decrease the number of wrong password attempts allowed, as well as the time period these wrong attempts are counted over.

-The major alternative to WordFence is Sucuri.
-Sucuri offers very similar features to WordFence (and a nicer user interface), but it is much more expensive: plans start at $199.99/year for an equivalent product to WordFence (Website Security Platform tier).
+The major alternative to Wordfence is Sucuri.
+Sucuri offers very similar features to Wordfence (and a nicer user interface), but it's much more expensive: Plans start at $199.99 a year for an equivalent product to Wordfence (Website Security Platform tier).

-While the headline features for WordFence and Sucuri are very similar, they differ in how their WAF is set up.
-WordFence’s WAF runs on your server, whereas Sucuri’s is cloud based.
-WordFence claims their setup is more secure as visitors must go through their WAF to access your site, whereas Sucuri claims theirs is faster as they can handle the security while you just handle your website.
-WordFence in turn claims that cloud-based WAFs can be bypassed, while Sucuri says their WAF can be set up to avoid bypass.
+While the headline features for Wordfence and Sucuri are very similar, they differ in how their WAF is set up.
+Wordfence’s WAF runs on your server, whereas Sucuri’s is cloud based.
+Wordfence claim their setup is more secure, as visitors must go through their WAF to access your site, whereas Sucuri claim theirs is faster, as they can handle the security while you just handle your website.
+Wordfence in turn claim that cloud-based WAFs can be bypassed, while Sucuri say their WAF can be set up to avoid bypass.

-Through these claims and counter-claims, the message is WordFence is more secure but may slow down your site, and Sucuri is faster but may let attacks through.
-There are clearly trade-offs for each, and we’re not yet at a point where we can say definitively that one method is obviously superior to the other.
-Until that point, we’ll continue recommending WordFence as their offering is significantly cheaper.
+Through these claims and counter-claims, the message is Wordfence is more secure but may slow down your site, and Sucuri is faster but may let attacks through.
+There are clearly trade-offs for each, and we’re not yet at a point where we can say definitively that one method is superior to the other.
+Until that point, we’ll continue recommending Wordfence, as their offering is significantly cheaper.

 Whichever WAF you decide to go with, make sure you at least choose one.
 It’ll do an awful lot to keep your website safe.

-A scanner and detection plugin is like Antivirus software on your computer: it scans your website, alerts you to anything that’s wrong, and then helps you fix it.
+A scanner and detection plugin is like Antivirus software on your computer: It scans your website, alerts you to anything that’s wrong, and then helps you to fix it.

 If nothing shows up on the scan, your site is clean!
 Congratulations!
-You’ll want to now scan your site regularly.
-As mentioned in the section above, WordFence Premium will scan your site automatically for you, but if you’re using the free version you’ll need to run this manually.
+You’ll want to scan your site regularly; as mentioned in the section above, Wordfence Premium will scan your site automatically for you, but if you’re using the free version you’ll need to run this manually.
 Once a week is realistic for most sites.

 Sucuri also offers a free scanning and detection plugin.
-As with the WAF, this is also very good, but unlike the WAF, WordFence’s free version is clearly superior, offering deeper scanning and better removal.
-If you’re unable to use WordFence, this is a great alternative.
+As with the WAF, this is also very good, but Wordfence’s free version is clearly superior, offering deeper scanning and better removal.
+If you’re unable to use Wordfence, though, this is a great alternative.